aiven/devportal/docs/tools/aiven-console/howto/create-accounts.rst

 #.
 If you want to invite admin users to the account, select **Yes** and enter their email addresses.
 They will receive an email invitation with a confirmation link.

-   .. important:: When admin users accept the invitation they are added to the account owners team.
+   .. important:: When admin users accept the invitation, they are added to the account owners team.
 Members of this team have full control over the account and the projects associated with it.

 #.
 Click **Create new account**.

-The **Admin** page opens, where you can manage your projects, teams, authentication and other settings.
+The **Admin** page opens, where you can manage your projects, teams, authentication, and other settings.